pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 > Section contributed by Emily Zheng, Roger Gillis, and Kevin Stranack

+The goal of digital preservation is that information remains accessible to users over a long period of time.
+This is much longer than the lifetime of storage media, hardware, software, and the formats in which the information is encoded.

-Ensuring the longevity of your publication involves more than just having appropriate hosting, backups and securing the OJS application.
-Taking measures to ensure appropriate digital preservation of your journal content is an important step for ensuring the longevity of your journal.
-The section that follows is not a comprehensive overview of the entirely of digital preservation, and is not intended to replace an overall organizational digital preservation plan or strategy, but instead offers some advice on digital preservation as it relates to online journals and OJS in particular and outlines some preservation options.
+The section that follows is not a comprehensive overview of digital preservation, and is not intended to replace an overall organizational digital preservation plan or strategy, but offers some advice on digital preservation as it relates to online journals and those hosted on OJS in particular.
+It also outlines some preservation service provider options.

-### Lots of Copies Keep Stuff Safe (LOCKSS)

-Once your journal is set up on a secure and reliable server, you will still want to make sure you have an emergency preservation strategy in place.
-Unlike print publishing, where multiple copies are produced, distributed, and maintained by libraries, electronic journals often produce only a single electronic file (or set of files), which are accessed by multiple readers over the Internet.
-If this single file is lost, due to a system failure or human error, and no reliable backup exists, all of your work, and the work of your collaborators could simply disappear – permanently.
-To help online journal publishers overcome this potential disaster, Stanford University developed the open source LOCKSS project (Lots of Copies Keeps Stuff Safe).
-LOCKSS consists of geographically distributed servers maintained by libraries, the traditional experts in information storage and preservation.
-LOCKSS ensures that multiple copies of your content exists on a network of servers, that all of your latest content is collected and securely stored by a specialized web crawler (similar to those used by search engines), is continually examined for lost or damaged content, and makes any necessary repairs.
-Further details on how this system works is available on the [LOCKSS website](https://www.lockss.org/).

-### Why Consider Preservation?
+### Why Preserve?

-Considering digital preservation is a key part of sustainability and future-proofing.
+Digital preservation is a key part of sustaining and future-proofing your journal, and ensuring it becomes part of the permanent scholarly record.
 In the event that a journal stops publishing and goes offline, the following options can offer ways to have continued long-term access to published content.

-Preservation is a requirement for initiatives such as the [Directory of Open Access Journals (DOAJ)’s](https://doaj.org/) Seal status, and [Plan S](https://www.coalition-s.org/addendum-to-the-coalition-s-guidance-on-the-implementation-of-plan-s/principles-and-implementation/).
+Preservation is also a requirement for initiatives such as the [Directory of Open Access Journals (DOAJ)’s](https://doaj.org/) Seal status, and [Plan S](https://www.coalition-s.org/addendum-to-the-coalition-s-guidance-on-the-implementation-of-plan-s/principles-and-implementation/).
 It may also be a requirement to apply for certain grants through national funding agencies.

-### DOAJ and Digital Preservation/Archiving Policy
+### Have a Digital Preservation or Archiving Policy

-Having a clear digital preservation and archiving strategy and making this explicit as part of a policy is a key component of being awarded the [DOAJ Seal](https://doaj.org/apply/guide/).
-If your journal is using OJS, you should consider enabling the PKP Preservation Network (PKP PN) plugin, as noted below, which will fulfill the archiving component from DOAJ once the Keeper's Registry (also explained below) shows that archiving in the PKP PN is active and ongoing.
-Also, be sure to document and make your journal’s policy on archiving available.
+Be sure to document and make your journal’s policy on digital preservation available.
 In OJS, this can be done as part of the setup process, and the policy will then appear on your journal’s “About” page.

 The following policy from _Current Oncology_ is an example of a clear and concise archiving policy: